 A market leader in the 2018 Gartner Magic Quadrant for Unified Communications as a Service, RingCentral is well-placed to deliver superior communications technology.
 With Forbes placing it as one of the 100 Most Trustworthy Companies in America 2016 and 2017, RingCentral has plenty of accolades to its name.

 Top 3 Features

-This certification will ensure your medical staff can exchange information on a secure platform on any device – handy if you’ve got a team out on the field.
+This certification will ensure your medical staff can exchange information on a secure platform on any device – handy if you’ve got a team out in the field.
 There are seven layers of data and physical security, while third party audits ensure the system never weakens.

 Communication Tool Consolidation

-With all communication tools grouped together in one software hub, voice calls, SMS/MMS and fax are easy to set up, making it possible for hospitals to set up new clinics in weeks rather than months.
+With all communication tools grouped together in one software hub, voice calls, SMS/MMS, and fax are easy to set up, making it possible for hospitals to set up new clinics in weeks rather than months.
 Thanks to the app, medics can tap into the phone system and use their hospital number, rather than their private one.